erwinsmit/blog/src/pages/nextjs-on-azure-functions/index.md

 ## What's next?
 This is my first post about my investigation on Next.js on azure and Sitecore JSS.
 Coming up are posts about:

-- Deploying Azure Functions using github actions
+- Deploying Azure Functions using Github actions
 - Sitecore JSS on azure functions
 - Creating components in Sitecore JSS
 - Integrate Sitecore OrderCloud and other services in Sitecore JSS